Last Updated on November 24, 2020 by Oddmund Groette

-In the long run one can expect to be rewarded for taking risk.
+In the long run, one can expect to be rewarded for taking risks.
 Let’s test a very simple strategy with this in mind.

-Let’s put in another criteria: for long the day before has to be a down day, vice versa for short.
+Let’s put in another criterion: for long the day before has to be a down day, vice versa for short.
 Then we get the following curve:

 Average for long increases to 0.14% and for shorts to 0.053%.
-We can conclude that for long this seeems to be a tradeable strategy.
+We can conclude that for longs this seems to be a tradeable strategy.

 Why should this work?
 There is an element of mean reversion in SPY.
-Also, the target should take us out with a reasonable profit to make this worthwile.
+Also, the target should take us out with a reasonable profit to make this worthwhile.

 Sometimes there are “bad prints” in the quotes.
 Therefore, the results might not be accurate.
 The high of the day might be higher due to erroneous prints/trades.
 One can expect this strategy to be worse than tested.
 It’s always like this.
 This has to be traded in real life for proper testing.
 One can trade the smallest position, 100 shares, to test this.

 Another good thing about this strategy is that there should be no slippage unless our positions move the market.
 If trading between 1000 to 5000 SPY that is probably not the case.
 We trade at the open and at the close.